Course Syllabus

 “...Includes, but is not limited to, cheating, misrepresenting one’s work, inappropriately collaborating, plagiarism, and fabrication or falsification of information…It also includes facilitating academic misconduct by intentionally helping or attempting to help another to commit an act of academic misconduct.”

 As this is a graduate course with a research focus, integrity is paramount.
 The instructional staff will recommend course failure as a sanction for any academic integrity infraction.
-We reserve the right to recommend lesser sanctions if the infraction is small and the student demonstrates an understanding of their misconduct.
+We reserve the right to recommend lesser sanctions if the infraction is small and the student admits to and demonstrates an understanding of their misconduct.
 The common lesser sanction is typically a zero on the assignment and a one letter deduction in course grade.

 Course Materials Copyright.
 The Content is made available only for your personal, noncommercial educational, and scholarly use.
 You may not use the Content for any other purpose, or distribute, post or make the Content available to others unless you obtain any required permission from the copyright holder.
 Some Content may be provided via streaming or other means that restrict copying; you may not circumvent those restrictions.
 You may not alter or remove any copyright or other proprietary notices included in the Content.